Thycrescendo/Zora-Cityplanning-AI/README.md

 ## Resources

-The following external libraries, APIs, open datasets and specifications were used to make this application:
+These are the  external libraries, APIs, open datasets and specifications were used to make this application:

 - [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/)
 - Icons from [Font Awesome](https://fontawesome.com/)